godotengine/godot-docs/development/cpp/object_class.rst

 Registering an Object
 ---------------------

-ObjectTypeDB is a static class that holds the entire list of registered classes that inherit from Object, as well as dynamic bindings to all their methods properties and integer constants.
+ClassDB is a static class that holds the entire list of registered classes that inherit from Object, as well as dynamic bindings to all their methods properties and integer constants.